realm/realm-lua-bootcamp/README.md

 print("Number of uncompleted small tasks: " .. #uncompletedSmallTasks) -- 0
 ```

-Lists can be modified via the table's metamethods.
+Collections can be modified via the table's metamethods.
 The example below creates another `Task` and adds it to the team's list of tasks.

 ```Lua
 local largeTask = {